Analytics & BI

 • Control profile: High.
 Expect practical customization, but not an infinite-control architecture.

-• Budget posture: High tier.
+• Pricing signal: Starts around $15/mo billed annually.
 Good for teams balancing capability with cost sensitivity.

 Analytics Dashboard